Shopify Expert Cost: What to Budget by Service, Scope and Engagement

 Hidden costs most merchants forget

-Budget these even when the vendor doesn't mention them:
+Budget these even when the vendor does not mention them:

 1. App subscriptions.
 New work often requires new apps. $30-$500/month each, recurring forever.